- Contains Oestrogen and Progesterone

 Frequently Asked Questions

-Rigevidon is one of the common contraceptive pill names prescribed to women to prevent unwanted pregnancy.
+Rigevidon is one of the common contraceptive pills prescribed to women to prevent unwanted pregnancy.
 Additionally, women who often experience painful periods and heavy bleeding may also take Rigevidon pills as they can alleviate menstrual symptoms and cause lighter bleeding.

 What type of pill is Rigevidon?